Mariner of the Seas: COVID-19 pandemic

 During the coronavirus pandemic, the Miami Herald reported that, after cruises were cancelled worldwide and they had disembarked all passengers, Royal Caribbean Cruises had refused the CDC rules to repatriate many of their crew members due to the associated costs, with many crew members turning to desperate measures, such as hunger strikes, as a result.
 On 10 May 2020, a male Chinese crew member of Mariner of the Seas was found dead aboard the ship.
 (Note: Schiffe und Kreuzfahrten reported that Cruise Law News had stated that the crew member was found dead in his cabin, although the article Cruise Law News published appeared to not include this detail.)

 Passenger rescue

-In June 2023, a 42-year old passenger fell from the 10th deck of the boat while moving out of port in the Dominican Republic.
+In June 2023, a 42-year old passenger fell from the 10th deck of the ship while moving out of port in the Dominican Republic.
 Crew members were able to rescue the passenger from the water with minor injuries.